johnfoderaro/markdown-api/readme.md

 String representing the type of the node.
 Must be either `file` or `dir` respectively.

 ###### `parent`
-String respsending the name of the parent node.
+String representing the name of the parent node.

 ###### `children`
 Array of children nodes.
-For node `type` of `file`, which cannot have children, an empty array must be provided for the sake of consistancy of the node shape throughout the API.
+For node `type` of `file`, which cannot have children, an empty array must be provided for the sake of consistency of the node shape throughout the API.

 ##### Example request